typeorm/mongo-typescript-example/README.md

-# Example how to use TypeORM with MongoDB usign TypeScript
+# Example how to use TypeORM with MongoDB using TypeScript

 1. clone repository
 2. run `npm i`